Marella Canary Island and Atlantic Cruises

 Las Palmas, Gran Canaria

-Las Palmas is the capital city of Gran Canaria and dates back to 500 BC when it was inhabited by Canarii (this is thought to be where the Canary Islands got its name) from North Africa.
-Many European countries tried to conquer the island over the preceding years until the crown of Castile under Spains Queen Isabella the first was eventually successful in 1483.
+Las Palmas is the capital city of Gran Canaria and dates back to 500 BC, when Las Palmas was inhabited by Canarii (this is thought to be where the Canary Islands got its name) from North Africa.
+Many European countries tried to conquer the island over the preceding years.
+The crown of Castile under Spains Queen Isabella the first was eventually successful in 1483.

-Casa de Colon is the house explorer Christopher Columbus lived in and is now a museum, containing journals, portraits, drawings and items of his belongings.
+Casa de Colon is the house that explorer, Christopher Columbus, lived in.
+It is now a museum, containing journals, portraits, drawings, and some of his belongings.

-Vagueta is the old town of Las Palmas with cobbled streets leading you to buildings such as the Bishops Palace and the town hall that date back to the 1700’s, its around 4 miles from the centre of Las Palmas but its well worth the trip out.
+Vagueta is the old town of Las Palmas, lined with cobbled streets.
+These streets lead you to buildings including; the Bishops Palace, and the town hall, that date back to the 1700’s.
+It’s around 4 miles from the centre of Las Palmas but it is well worth the trip out.

 las palmas gran canaria cruise port information